insected/bobbae_gcp-wiki/Machine-Learning.md

 ### Neural Networks

 Neural networks are one of the most popular approaches to machine learning today, achieving impressive performance on a large variety of tasks.
-Often referred to as the "universal function approximator", this approach is very flexible to learning a variety of tasks.

 #### Structure